Feature request #4069

 It would also reduce gui clutter caused by plugins being put in submenus just so that they can also provide an "about" page in the submenu.

 The "about" page should also provide any needed links to a plugin's website, tracker etc.

-#17 Updated by Alister Hood over 5 years ago
+#17 Updated by Alister Hood almost 6 years ago

 With regard to having an improved, combined plugin manager and installer: